SainTurDaY27/TreasureHunter/README.md

 You can download Unity from the official Unity website: <a href="https://unity.com/" target="_new">unity.com</a>

 ## Installation
-To install the antique-store Video Game, please follow these steps:
+To install the TreasureHunter Video Game, please follow these steps:

 1. Clone the repository or download the project file to your local machine.
 2. Open Unity Hub and click on the "Projects" tab.